Learning to draw? The library is probably your first stop if you’re on a budget.

 A Progressive Drawing Book For Beginners

 A progressive drawing book for beginners by Philip Henry Delamotte.
-The first half of this book is text and the second half illustrations for careful study.
+The first half of this book is text and the second half is illustrations for careful study.
 Perhaps a good place to start if the other drawing books mentioned are overly advanced or technical for your taste.

 The Essentials of Perspective